hannobraun/kari/IDEAS.md

 - Since each list must be defined in another list (except the top-level module, which is the implicit root list), lists, and therefore scopes, form a hierarchy.
 If a function is not found in a given scope, it should be searched for in the parent scope, and so on.
 - It must be possible to export functions from a module.
 This could be done by explicitely pushing a list of list/symbol pairs to the stack at the end of a module.
 The list would then be `eval`ualed item by item when loading the list.
 This could all be implemented in Kari.

-### Function Shadowing

-At the moment, user-defined functions shadow extensions, which shadow builtins.
-It might be better to disallow shadowing altogether.
-Or maybe it's better to defer the decision until scopes are in the language.

 ## Implementation